-As discussed in this quick tip by clicking Here on having a low budget pre-lube pump built in for some Outboards (mostly Yamaha's) already with a little thinking outside of the box...
-The FilterMag is also a clever way to help reduce engine wear at start up!
+As discussed in this quick tip click Here on having a low-budget pre-lube pump built in for some Outboards (mostly Yamaha's) already with a little thinking outside of the box...
+The FilterMag is also a clever way to help reduce engine wear at start-up!

-The use of the FilterMag is another way to slow down internal engine component wear on items like Rings, Bearings, much less valve train parts (Ferrous Metals) that in many cases are the very last items to receive lubrication upon start up...
+The use of is another way to slow down internal engine component wear on items like Rings, Bearings, much less valve train parts (Ferrous Metals) that in many cases are the very last items to receive lubrication upon startup...

-And though the FilterMag was originally intended for Consumer and Commercial vehicle use, an engine is an engine in basic design so yes, the Filter Mag (in most cases if you have the clearance to install one?) will provide protection for that expensive Outboard at the same time!
+And though the FilterMag was originally intended for Consumer and Commercial vehicle use, an engine is an engine in basic design so yes, the Filter Mag (in most cases if you have the clearance to install one?) will protect that expensive Outboard at the same time!

-This is simply not that case though with all Outboards when it comes to clearance when attaching a pair or even one (personally, I will take one over nothing any day!) due to the size of the filters employed, engine block castings and or attachment points for other components possibly getting in the way.
+This is simply not that case though with all Outboards when it comes to clearance when attaching a pair or even one (I will take one over nothing any day!) due to the size of the filters employed, engine block castings, and or attachment points for other components possibly getting in the way.

-Needless to say, the Oil Filter clearance for our newer Yamaha 115 SHO engine is not much improved and again, you are only going to get one attached to that Oil Filter also.
+Needless to say, the Oil Filter clearance for our newer Yamaha 115 SHO engine is not much improved, and again, you are only going to get one attached to that Oil Filter.
 And for those thinking that just one FilterMag may not be enough?
 Here is another video showing how well one alone can perform...

-So, try one and see how much longer your oil stays cleaner?
-This as those sub-20-micron little particles of metal that are now passing through your oil filter media (which is usually just paper) is getting stopped there.
+So, try one and see how much longer your oil stays cleaner.
+This as those sub-20-micron little particles of metal that are now passing through your oil filter media (which is usually just paper) are getting stopped there.

 And do let them know that Flats Nation sent you and we have a Promo Code for you to use when ordering!
 Just use "FlatsNation10" to receive 10% off on your entire order 😊